SiliconLabs/wisun-br-linux/README.md

 # Bugs and Limitations

-## Hidden internal network interfaces
+## Hidden Internal Network Interfaces

 The network interface presented on the Linux side is not directly linked to the RF interface.
 Instead, `wsbrd` sees the Linux interface as a backhaul and the RF as a separate interface.

-So, you can encounter three interfaces with their own MAC and IPv6 addresses:
+Therefore, you can encounter three interfaces with their own MAC and IPv6
+addresses:

   - The Linux interface as displayed by `ip link`
   - The other side of the Linux interface seen by `wsbrd` (called the backhaul interface)